iamkdraj/iamkdraj.github.io/content/Literature/Literary Periods/The Victorian Period (c. 1837 – 1901).md

+---
+title: Context and Influences
+tags:
+  - literary-periods
+  - literature
+  - movement-study
+  - period-study
+  - questions
+---

 The Victorian Period is named after the long and influential reign of **Queen Victoria** (1837-1901).
 It was an era of immense and rapid change, often called an age of "doubts and disputes, conflicts and controversies."
-Britain was at the peak of its global power as the center of the British Empire, while society at home was transformed by the full force of the **Industrial Revolution**.
+Britain was at the peak of its global power as the center of the British Empire, while society at home was transformed by the full force of the **[[Industrial Revolution]]**.

 This era of dramatic progress was also filled with deep contradictions.
 The literature of the period reflects this duality, grappling with themes of confidence and doubt, faith and skepticism, scientific advancement and social decay, and immense wealth alongside grinding poverty.
 The period is often subdivided into the **Early Victorian** (1837-1870) and **Late Victorian** (1870-1901) phases.